[Skip to Content]

 Diversity and Inclusion

-The Trust is required to ensure it upholds the provisions contained within related legislation such as the Equality Act 2010 along with its Public Sector Equality Duty (PSED) and therefore requires public bodies to:
+The Trust is also required to ensure it upholds the provisions contained within related legislation such as the Equality Act 2010 along with its Public Sector Equality Duty (PSED) and therefore requires public bodies to:

-• have due regard to the need to eliminate discrimination
+• have due regard to the need to eliminate discrimination.

-• advance equality of opportunity
+• advance equality of opportunity.

-• foster good relations between different people when carrying out their activities
+• foster good relations between different people when carrying out their activities.

 In addition to these general duties, there are specific duties which require public bodies to publish relevant, proportionate information showing compliance with the Equality Duty and to set equality objectives.
 These reports are accessible by clicking on the reports button below.